-For this fabulous Paso Robles wine country tour, Vineyard Drive Wineries, leave downtown Paso Robles, go South on Highway 101 and take the Highway 46 exit west towards Hearst Castle.
+For this fabulous Paso Robles wine country tour, Vineyard Drive Wineries, leave downtown Paso Robles, go South on Highway 101, and take the Highway 46 exit west towards Hearst Castle.
 Turn right onto Vineyard Drive.
 Here you will enter some beautiful backroads of this beautiful Paso Robles wine region.
-There are many wineries along the route, but these we feel will give you the most enjoyment, a right mix, and a feel for Paso Robles wineries.
-Have a great journey on the Vineyard Drive and the “Far Out” Wineries wine route.
+There are many wineries along the route, but these we believe will give you the most enjoyment, the right mix, and a feel for Paso Robles wineries.
+Have an incredible journey on the Vineyard Drive and the “Far Out” Wineries wine route.
+Please note that because of COVID, most wineries require a reservation for visiting and tasting.
+Check the winery’s Website for visiting options.

 Our selection of the top Vineyard Drive Wineries